 Heart Valve Problems: Mitral Valve Stenosis

-Most cases of mitral stenosis are caused by rheumatic fever, which can lead to an inflammation that damages the heart valves.
-Though pregnancy doesn’t cause mitral stenosis, a woman may first develop symptoms of mitral stenosis during pregnancy.
+Most cases of mitral stenosis are caused by rheumatic fever.
+This illness can lead to an inflammation that damages the heart valves.
+Although pregnancy doesn’t cause mitral stenosis, a woman may first develop symptoms of mitral stenosis during pregnancy.
 This is because the amount of blood her heart has to move has increased.

-If there are no symptoms, treatment usually isn’t needed.
-If symptoms occur, your doctor may prescribe medications to help ease them.
+If you don't have symptoms, you usually will not need treatment.
+If symptoms occur, your doctor may prescribe medicines to help ease them.
 If the stenosis is severe, surgery can be done to repair or replace the valve.